Bernard Flinks and his police dog Itor

 In the early 1980's I became interested in testing puppies to evaluate their potential to be working dogs.
 In 1985 I began filming some of these tests.
 I went on to produce a video titled Bite Training Puppies which included the results of this testing process.
 The first 45 minutes of that video shows how to do these tests.

-Now many years later I have been sent a puppy evaluation from a friend in Germany (Bernard Flinks).
-I am pleased to say that the tests that are used by Bernard are identical to the testing shown in my tape.
-Bernard has made up a work sheet to score the puppies.
+Now many years later I have been sent a puppy evaluation from a friend in Germany (Bernhard Flinks).
+I am pleased to say that the tests that are used by Bernhard are identical to the testing shown in my tape.
+Bernhard has made up a work sheet to score the puppies.
 I did not go into this much detail, but I have included this form.

 The information supplied below explains how to score a puppy test.
 If you click here you can print out the form to record the test scores.
-This was supplied by Bernard Flinks.
+This was supplied by Bernhard Flinks.

 Test 1.
 (Exploring the room)